-At this first post-Covid, in-person Connectathon SAFFRON Labs and over 20 contributing participants successfully showed the IGs maturity by having multiple apps and vendors participate in exchange across separately developed code and different backends.
+At this first post-Covid, in-person Connectathon Saffron Labs and over 20 contributing participants successfully showed the IGs maturity by having multiple apps and vendors participate in exchange across separately developed code and different backends.
 The focus of the track was to prove out the multi-participant eco-system implementation model – where various roles in the exchange are performed by different actors against a common FHIR back-end infrastructure – focusing on RESTful APIs as the interop paradigm.

 It’s good to recall that the HL7 Fast Healthcare Interoperability Resources (FHIR®) Connectathons are unique collaborative engineering exercises that feature hands-on FHIR development and testing.
 Implementers and developers come together to hold technical discussions that advance the FHIR specification, develop FHIR-based solutions, and exchange data with other FHIR interfaces.
 Connectathons are a great opportunity to work directly with FHIR developers and senior members of the FHIR standards development team.